oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 The augmented ACL structure includes several containers to manage reusable sets of elements that can be matched in an ACL entry.
 Each set is uniquely identified by a name, and can be called from the relevant entry.
 The following sets are defined:

-* IPv4 Prefix set: It contains a list of IPv4 prefixes.
+* IPv4 prefix set: It contains a list of IPv4 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes.
-* IPv6 Prefix set: It contains a list of IPv6 prefixes.
+* IPv6 prefix set: It contains a list of IPv6 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes.
 * Port sets: It contains a list of port numbers to be used in TCP / UDP entries.
 The ports can be individual port numbers, a range of ports, and an operation.
 * Protocol sets: It contains a list of protocol values.
 Each protocol can be identified either by a number (e.g., 17) or a name (e.g., UDP).
 * ICMP sets: It contains a list of ICMP types, each of them identified by a type value, optionally the code and the rest of the header.